19 Feb Microdiscectomy Procedure for Painful Herniated Discs

 A recent study evaluated 197 patients who had a single-level lumbar microdiscectomy surgery.
 All patients failed with physical therapy, epidural steroid injections, and medications.
 After surgery, researchers concluded that the procedure was successful, with 84% of patients returning to unrestricted activities on the job.
 In addition, 80% of patients reported decreased pain, and overall, 85% of patients were satisfied with the procedure.

 Inspired Spine covers the whole spectrum of back pain relief.
-The Inspired Spine team of providers includes specialists in pain management, interventional procedures and minimally invasive spine surgery.
+The Inspired Spine team of providers includes specialists in pain management, interventional procedures and minimally invasive keyhole spine surgery.
 When it comes to surgery, our doctors offer microdisctomies, spinal fusion and more.
 Call us today for help!

 Dewing CB, Provencher MT, Riffenburgh RH, et al. (2008).
 The outcomes of lumbar microdiscectomy in a young, active population: correlation by herniation type and level.
 Spine Surgery.